 Article 46.
 Organ Procurement

+1. Procurement of organs should takes place only in the Medical Institution/Hospital which is granted the right for deceased or living donation.

-Organs can be procured only by properly qualified, or competent and trained procurement team and within the framework of the State Transplantation Service.
+2. Organs procurement should be carried out by the qualified, competent and trained procurement team.

-Procurement team must develop and apply with standard operating procedures for at least the following:
+Medical Institutions involved in organ (organs) procurement must develop and apply with standard operating procedures for at least the following:

 Verification of the identity of donor;